Cheque: Japan

-All licensed banks in Australia may issue cheques in their own name.
-Non-banks are not permitted to issue cheques in their own name but may issue, and have drawn on them, payment orders (which functionally are no different from cheques).

 New Zealand

 Instrument-specific legislation includes the Cheques Act 1960, part of the Bills of Exchange Act 1908, which codifies aspects related to the cheque payment instrument, notably the procedures for the endorsement, presentment and payment of cheques.
 A 1995 amendment provided for the electronic presentment of cheques and removed the previous requirement to deliver cheques physically to the paying bank, opening the way for cheque truncation and imaging.
-Truncation allows for the transmission of an electronic image of all or part of the cheque to the paying bank's branch, instead of cumbersome physical presentment.
-This reduced the total cheque clearance time and eliminated the costs of physically moving the cheque.

-The registered banks under supervision of Reserve Bank of New Zealand provide the cheque payment services.
-Once banked, cheques are processed electronically together with other retail payment instruments.
+In New Zealand, cheques once banked were processed electronically together with other retail payment instruments.
 Homeguard v Kiwi Packaging is often cited case law regarding the banking of cheques tendered as full settlement of disputed accounts.

+In New Zealand, payments by cheque have declined since the mid-1990s in favour of electronic payment methods.
+In 1993, cheques accounted for over half of transactions through the national banking system, with an annual average of 130 cheques per capita.
+By 2006 cheques lagged well behind EFTPOS (debit card) transaction and electronic credits, making up only nine per cent of transactions, an annual average of 41 cheque transaction per capita.